 I aim to go through each Scottish season using some foraged fresh produce along with some from the supermarket.
 This I will use to make seasonal condiments to flavour other food products and bring them into the season of this locality, Scotland or the greater British region.
 Secondly, I plan to write short poems in Oy’Nissh and English that tell of my journeys and experiences working with seasonal fruit and vegetables.
 Finally, I hope to make available both food and digital downloads so you can share in my greater Jamaican world.

-I am looking forward to serve the local community of Tranent with healthy seasonal Oy’nissh food.
+I am looking forward to serve Edinburgh with healthy seasonal Oy’nissh food.
 Also, that in the near future, I can start working with various individual to breathe life into the language through conversation, calligraphic work, and poetry.
 The hope is that, in the future, I can host events where both the food and language are used in one place and people can learn to connect them practically.
 In the mean time, I hope to continue to offer more designs featuring the language that customers can purchase as gifts, etc. I invite you to choose from my collections a partake of history in the making.